pmsoftware/odietamo/docs/Demo1StepByStep.rst

 	C:\OdiScm\odietamo-master\Source
 	C:\OdiScm\odietamo-master\docs

 Alternatively the OdiScm solution can be downloaded by *cloning* the *master* branch of the GitHub Git repository using Git software.
 See http://git-scm.com if you're new to GIT.
 If using this method to download the OdiScm files then the directory structure will likely be different.
-For example the directory "odietamo-master" will likely be called "odietamo" instead.
+For example the directory ``odietamo-master`` will likely be called ``odietamo`` instead.
 Adjust, as appropriate, the paths mentioned in the remainder of this demo.

 Add a new environment variable ODI_SCM_HOME (My Computer -> Advanced -> Environment Variables) either in the User or System sections.
 Set the variable value to the path of the new directory into which the OdiScm files were unpacked::